A Bayesian Inference of Hybrid Stars with Large Quark Cores: Bayesian Approach Details

-To determine the likelihood - that is, the probability of obtaining the restrictions imposed for a particular parameter set - we use 10 different constraints.
-We divide them into 3 groups: experimental/observational data, guaranteeing a hybrid EOS, and corrections at M$_\text{max}$.
+In this section, we present all the likelihoods applied in this work.
+We used 10 different constraints, which we divided them into 3 groups: experimental/observational data, guaranteeing a hybrid EOS, and corrections at M$_\text{max}$.